 When Trump won the 2016 election, Majority Leader McConnell employed the “nuclear option” when Senate Republicans blocked filibusters for Supreme Court nominees — stymieing attempts from Democrats to block Neil Gorsuch’s confirmation.
-Earlier this year, the Senate voted to cut debate from 30 hours to two for lower-level nominees.
+In early 2019, the Senate voted to cut debate from 30 hours to two for lower-level nominees.
 (The change would apply to judicial nominees for district courts, but not courts of appeals or the Supreme Court.)

 Thirty of President Trump’s appeals court nominees were confirmed during his first two years of office.
-According to CRS, that is the greatest number of appeals court nominees confirmed by the Senate in the first two years of any presidency since it started tracking that data.
-In terms of district court nominees, the first two years of Trump’s presidency ranked fourth.
+According to CRS, that was the greatest number of appeals court nominees confirmed by the Senate in the first two years of any presidency since it started tracking that data.

 They are mostly young, white and male.
 They will decide cases about elections, voting rights, immigration, the environment, labor, abortion, gun control and other issues that impact the lives of Americans.
-And long after Trump’s presidency is over, they will remain on the courts.
+They will remain on the courts for their lifetimes, long after Trump’s presidency is over.

 Some worry that the pitched political battles over the judiciary have affected the public’s perception of the courts.

-“The courts rule and expect their decisions to be obeyed based upon a sense among the public, fostered by our Constitution, that they are the ultimate arbiters,” Jamie Gorelick, who served as deputy attorney general during the Clinton administration, told FRONTLINE.
+“The courts rule and expect their decisions to be obeyed based upon a sense among the public, fostered by our Constitution, that they are the ultimate arbiters,” Jamie Gorelick, who served as deputy attorney general during the Clinton administration, told FRONTLINE in 2018.
 “They don’t have a standing army.
 They have no way to enforce their rules.
 Their rulings are enforced by the majesty of the courts.”

 “If the American public comes to believe that this is just another political body, that you can count a Republican vote or Democratic vote, that this is a process that is easily manipulated by politicians, it hugely diminishes the courts and their ability to perform their function under the Constitution,” she said.

 McConnell, however, sees the shifting judiciary as a signature accomplishment, according to his former chief of staff Josh Holmes.
-“McConnell knows that from a legacy point of view, from a view of center-right America, this is the most important thing you can do,” Holmes said.
+“McConnell knows that from a legacy point of view, from a view of center-right America, this is the most important thing you can do,” Holmes told FRONTLINE in 2018.

 This story was largely sourced using FRONTLINE’s Transparency Project.
 We’ve created new ways for our audiences to search, experience and share the in-depth interviews that we use to make our films.
 You can explore the 39 interviews used in the making of Supreme Revenge in an interactive archive that includes all the quotes from the film in their original context, plus hours of insights, analysis and stories not included in the final cut.